-Quite a number of Windows users have suffered from a problem where up to 95% of their CPU and/or Disk have been used by a process known as System Host: Local System (Network Restricted).
+Many Windows users have suffered from a problem where up to 95% of their CPU or/and Disk have been used by a process known as System Host: Local System (Network Restricted).
 This problem first surfaced back in the days of Windows 8 and has stuck around to haunt the brave users of Windows 10.
 Users affected by this issue have reported the System Host: Local System (Network Restricted) process hogging up to 95% of their CPU and up to 72 MB/s of their computer’s total capability to read data from and write data to its Hard Disk Drive.
-Those statistics are significant to say the least.
+Those statistics are significant, to say the least.

-However, System Host: Local System (Network Restricted), in and of itself, is pretty ambiguous as it is not any one service but a guise under which a number of different Windows system services run, any of which could be causing unusually high CPU and/or Disk usage.
-In addition, to make things worse, this issue can also be caused by memory leak in the non-paged pool of memory.
+However, System Host: Local System (Network Restricted), in and of itself, is pretty ambiguous as it is not anyone service but a guise under which many different Windows system services run, any of which could be causing unusually high CPU and/or Disk usage.
+Besides, to make things worse, this issue can also be caused by a memory leak in the non-paged pool of memory.
 Thankfully, due to a lot of intelligent dwelling on the matter, it has been found that the most common offender that gives birth to this issue is a Windows system service known as Superfetch – a service that Microsoft claims aims to maintain and improve the performance of computers as time goes by but, in actuality, is nothing but a problem waiting to happen.
 If, in any case, Superfetch is not the root of the issue, it is certainly being caused by a memory leak in the non-paged pool.

 Repair Corrupt System Files

 Download and run Reimage Plus Repair to scan and restore corrupt and missing files from here, once done proceed with the solutions below.
 It is important to ensure that all system files are intact and not corrupt before proceeding with the solutions below.

 Solution 1: Disable the Superfetch Service and Background Intelligent Transfer Service